The Taliban claimed an attack on U.S. forces. Pompeo blamed Iran.

 His comments came as tensions between Tehran and Washington escalated this week after the Trump administration doubled down on accusations that Iran was responsible for explosions on Norwegian and Japanese-owned tankers in the Gulf of Oman.

-“Taken as a whole, these unprovoked attacks present a clear threat to international peace and security, a blatant assault on the freedom of navigation, and an unacceptable campaign of escalating tension by Iran,” Pompeo said.
+“Taken as a whole, these unprovoked attacks present a clear threat to international peace and security, a blatant assault on the freedom of navigation and an unacceptable campaign of escalating tension by Iran,” Pompeo said.

 The secretary’s vague allegation of Iranian involvement in the Kabul attack surprised regional experts and a former U.S. diplomat, who said it would be unusual for Iran to launch an attack inside the Afghan capital.
 When asked to clarify the accusation that Iran was somehow linked to the attack in Kabul, the State Department declined to comment.